datenstrom/yellow/README.md

 2. Copy all files to your web hosting.
 3. Open your website in a browser.

-Installation requirements are Apache, mod_rewrite, mod_ssl, PHP 5.3+.
+Installation requirements are Apache, mod_rewrite, PHP 5.3+.
 Yellow doesn't come with a lot of stuff.
 [Download Yellow extensions](https://github.com/markseu/yellowcms-extensions).

 How do I get started?